Zywave/booster/src/_areas/application-framework/developers/api-client.md

 title: API Client
 subtitle: Communicating with Zywave's public APIs, consistently
 ---
 The Application Framework offers a small library that helps with calling [Zywave's public APIs](https://api.zywave.com/docs/).
-And, if you're using the [API Proxy Element](/application-framework/components/api-proxy/), authorization headers will be applied for you, making this a breeze!
+If you're using the [API Proxy Element](/application-framework/components/api-proxy/), authorization headers will be applied for you instead!

 **Note:** All code examples on this page assume you are loading the Application Framework from the @zywave/zywave-api-toolkit-bundle.
 This client is also offered via npm/yarn should you so desire at [@zywave/zywave-api-client](https://www.npmjs.com/package/@zywave/zywave-api-client).

 ## Fetch

-`ZywaveApiClient` has a single method on it, `fetch`.
+`ZywaveApiClient` has a single method on it: `fetch`.
 This method is a passthrough to [the Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and supports all parameters.
 It will return a [`Promise<Response>`](https://developer.mozilla.org/en-US/docs/Web/API/Response) to be used as needed.

 ## Creating a ZywaveApiClient